MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/SustainabilityItemCategorySKU.md

 ms.author: leeclontz
 ---

-# Sustainability item category SKU in Cloud for Sustainability shared data model (SustainabilityItemCategorySKU)
+# Sustainability item category SKU in Microsoft for Sustainability shared data model (SustainabilityItemCategorySKU)

 The category of the item such as abrasives, castings or accessories